s-ccs/s-ccs.github.io/README.md

 If you experience any trouble, have a look at the Franklin doc: [Quick Start](https://franklinjl.org/#quick_start)

+### Troubleshooting
+1. If your local preview of the members page shows something along the lines of Argument Error: Package CSV not found in current path: Run `import Pkg; Pkg.add("CSV")` to install the CSV package.
+   Have a look [here](https://franklinjl.org/code/#projecttoml).
+This problem might be due to a wrong path in the project.toml or manifest.toml.
+   The most reliable way to fix this so far, is deleteing both .toml files and re-adding the packages in julia by cd'ing into the project folder and adding, as well as activating the packages (see link above).

 ## Previewing pull requests
 By following these steps, you can preview changes to the website with pull requests before merging them:
 1. Clone this git repository